polterguy/polterguy.github.io/documentation/magic.signals/index.md

 interfaces into your constructor, and have the .Net dependency injection automatically create objects of whatever interface your slot implementation requires.

-There is also an `async` interface, which allows you to declare async slots, transparently letting the runtime choose which implementation to use, depending upon whether or not it is currently in an `async` execution context or not.
+There is also an `async` version of the interface, which allows you to declare async slots, transparently letting the runtime choose which implementation to use, depending upon whether or not it is currently in an `async` execution context or not.
 Below you can see how to accomplish the same as above, except this time the slot will be invoked within an `async` context.

 ```csharp
 [Slot(Name = "foo.bar")]